 Your legal duty of care is to your patient.
 Provided the patient has capacity to understand the nature of their decision, it is up to them whether to undergo treatment or not.
 If a constructive relationship cannot be forged with the patient’s family, continue to be courteous and respectful, but direct your conversation to the patient themselves.
 Remind the patient the decision is theirs.

 A patient’s decision is only valid if it is given without coercion, and you need to be able to satisfy yourself the patient is fully informed and making their own decisions.
 In some situations, you may need to ask to speak to the patient alone to ascertain what their views are.
-Remember you have the right to ask the family to leave while you have this conversation, and the right to request security’s attendance if the family refuse to comply.
-This of course would be a last resort.
+Remember you have the right to ask the family to leave while you have this conversation, and the right to request security’s attendance if the family refuses to comply.
+This, of course, would be a last resort.

 For informed consent or refusal to be valid, the patient needs to have all the material facts that may affect their decision.
 Clearly explain the condition, and what further tests or treatment need to be performed.
 Be sure to explain why these measures are necessary, and what might happen if the patient refuses.

 Do not be afraid of using blunt language – it delivers a powerful message about the gravity of the decision the patient faces.
 Although it may feel unnaturally direct, it helps the patient understand their decision.

 For example, tell Barry there is a risk that he is septic and could die if it is not investigated and appropriate treatment commenced.
 Ensure he knows and understands the worst-case scenario.

 Similarly, you can use language to remind the patient of your role in their decision.
 Using words like “I have a duty of care to act in your best interests,” or “I have an obligation to provide you with all the details so you can make an informed decision” can remind the patient you are a professional, there to help them in making an important decision.